MarvinLvn/BabySLM/docs/evaluation.md

 - the `--output` argument indicates where to store the output files.
 - the `--kind` argument is either dev or test, depending on whether you want to compute the score on the dev or the test set.

-The file `overall_accuracy_lexical_dev.txt` should contain the string `59.5` which is the lexical accuracy obtained by the model on the dev set.
+You can check in `overall_accuracy_lexical_dev.txt` that the model obtains a lexical accuracy of 59.5% on the dev set.

-### Syntactic evaluation (grammatical acceptability judgment)
+### 2) Syntactic evaluation (grammatical acceptability judgment)

 Let's compute the syntactic score obtained by BabyBERTa this time!

-It works pretty similarly as above:
+It works pretty similarly as above.
 The `example/babyberta/syntactic/dev.txt` file looks like:

 ```bash
 The_woman_chews_en-US-Wavenet-B -15.0255126953125